 5/24 is a rule that prevents you from being approved for certain Chase cards if you’ve opened up five or more accounts in the previous 24 months.
 If you have fewer than five cards opened in the past 24 months, then you’re “under 5/25” but if you’ve opened five or more accounts then you’re “over 5/24.”

 The result of the 5/24 rule means that you typically want to pursue cards affected by 5/24 first while you are still eligible for them.
-This list has a handful of Chase cards which are affected by 5/24 and thus are cards you’ll want to consider first.
+This list has a handful of Chase cards which are affected by 5/24 that you’ll want to consider first.

 The Chase Sapphire Preferred comes with a solid sign-up bonus of 60,000 Ultimate Rewards after spending $4,000 within the first 3 months.
 For the longest time this offer was stuck at 50,000 so the fact that it is now at 60,000 is a big deal.
 After several years, this card is still one of the top travel credit cards available to the public, since it earns 2X on a broad travel category and 2X on dining and also offers primary rental car insurance.

 For many people paying $450 for the Sapphire Reserve is just asking too much, regardless of the potential return in value, and so the Sapphire Preferred is often the more practical option.
 If you’re averse to high annual fees but want a solid travel credit card, this card might be perfect for you with only a $95 annual fee.

-The Chase Ink Preferred is a business card so it won’t report to your personal credit report.
+The Chase Ink Business Preferred is a business card so it won’t report to your personal credit report.
 This means that it won’t affect your 5/24 status and that’s a major reason why you would want to pursue it first.
 The Chase Ink Preferred has a high sign-up bonus of 80,000 points after you spend $5,000 in the first three months.
 The card also earns 3X per $1 on the first $150,000 spent in combined purchases on all of the following categories:

 - Travel, including airfare, hotels, rental cars, train tickets and taxis